Sid46a/Day_two/README.md

 # Day_two
-Learning the basics of the Git and Github
+Learning the basics of the Git and Github <br>
-Learner : Shaik Abubakar Siddiq
+Learner : Shaik Abubakar Siddiq <BR>
-Teacher : Shradha dhidhi from Apna College
+Teacher : Shradha dhidhi from Apna College <BR>